 Federal Work Study

-The Work Study Program at Louisburg College is designed to provide financial assistance to students through part-time employment to help them meet the costs associated with postsecondary education.
-In addition to providing opportunities for students to earn a portion of their educational costs, the program provides valuable work experience the student can carry with them beyond Louisburg College.
-Student development of character and preparation for the job market are fundamental goals of the program.
+Louisburg College designed a work-study program to provide financial assistance to students through part-time employment.
+This program helps students cover costs associated with post-secondary education, and it provides valuable work experience the student can carry with them beyond Louisburg College.
+Student character development and preparation for the job market are fundamental goals of the program.

 - Opportunities for career development

 - Opportunities for personal growth

 Louisburg College pays students the standard minimum wage with an earning cap of $600.00 per semester.
 This schedule allows the student to work approximately 6-8 hours per week.
 The work-study program offers no sick leave, vacation, or holiday pay.
 The coordinator and the student’s supervisor must approve hours worked during the winter and spring breaks.
 Louisburg College deposits work-study wages directly into the student’s bank account.
 The college issues no paper checks.
 If students do not currently have a bank account, they can set one up with the local First Citizens Bank.